jdesai22/mcp-ship-it/github-app/README.md

 - Generates detailed Markdown documentation for each commit
 - Creates a file dictionary for tracking file changes
 - Automatically generates comprehensive technical documentation on first push to main branch
+- Intelligently updates technical documentation on subsequent pushes to main branch
+- Uses AI to analyze code changes and update only the affected documentation sections
 - Supports multiple repositories
 - Handles large repositories by only scanning on the first push to the main branch